nickzoic/nick.zoic.org/art/lilygo-ttgo-t-watch-2020/index.md

 because that's not what we're here to talk about: what's fun about this device is that it can run [MicroPython](/tag/micropython/).

+## Trail Breakers

-(This trail has been broken by [y0no](https://y0no.fr/posts/micropython-ttgo-twatch2020/) [(en translation)](https://translate.google.com/translate?hl=&sl=auto&tl=en&u=https%3A%2F%2Fy0no.fr%2Fposts%2Fmicropython-ttgo-twatch2020%2F) and
+This trail has been broken by [y0no](https://y0no.fr/posts/micropython-ttgo-twatch2020/) [(en translation)](https://translate.google.com/translate?hl=&sl=auto&tl=en&u=https%3A%2F%2Fy0no.fr%2Fposts%2Fmicropython-ttgo-twatch2020%2F) and
 [mooond](https://gitlab.com/mooond/t-watch2020-esp32-with-micropython/-/wikis/home)
-but I thought I'd give it a go too)
+but I thought I'd give it a go too.

-# MicroPython
+# MicroPython 1.13

 First things first: I build the newly released MicroPython 1.13 for ESP32, plugged in the watch and flashed it the usual way.